verboompj/arc_kubernetes/arc_for_azure_migrate.md

 ### Target design

 This setup will use actual hardware, deployed onprem.
 I will be using my existing "datacenter cluster" (Proxmox VE) All devices are connected to a local LAN.
-The local lan offers communication between the physical servers, a NAS and allows outbound communication through a NAT-firewall towards the Internet and selected public Azure services that I will be using.
+The local lan offers communication between the physical servers and allows outbound communication through a NAT-firewall towards the Internet and selected public Azure services that I will be using.

 2 demo Windows Server VM's will be used, both deployed with Windows Sevrer 2022 Datacenter Edition.
 I will deploy the "ARC agent" first, then, using a Data Collection Rule deploy the "AMA agent" (Azure Monitor Agent) and lastly enable enrollment of the "Dependency Agent" , as part of the AMA agent.